adhiluphanna/deliciousrecipeh/content/post/551-easiest-way-to-prepare-super-quick-homemade-mallorca-bread.md

 - " Dusting the bread"
 recipeinstructions:
 - "Prepare all ingredients - melt butter.
 Warm milk.
 Prepare egg yolks."
 - "In a mixing bowl, sprinkle the yeast over the warm water.
 Let this mixture stand for 5mins or until it is foamy.
-Add the milk, 1/2 C melted butter, sugar, salt, egg yolks &amp; vanilla extract.
+Add the milk, 1/2 C melted butter, sugar, salt, egg yolks & vanilla extract.
 Stir with a wooden spoon until well combined."
 - "Add the flour gradually while stirring, adding only enough just until the dough turns into a shaggy mass.
 Stir the dough with a wooden spoon until it gathers in the center of the bowl.
 Cover the bowl with a clean kitchen towel or greased cling film.
 Let the dough rise for 1 and 1/2 hours.
 This dough rises well."
 - "Deflate the dough.
 (This dough is sticky, dont be tempted to add more flour.
-Flour hands &amp; working station).
+Flour hands & working station).
 Transfer to a generously floured board, devide the big dough into two.
 Then, roll the dough to a thin rectangle.
 Brush melted butter all over the dough.
 Cut the long side of the dough into long strips using a pizza cutter or a knife.
 Roll the strips into coils or spirals (see picture).
 Arrange them on a baking pan that is lined with baking paper.
 Cover and let rise for 1 hour."
-- "Preheat oven to 160°C &amp; bake for 12 minutes until lightly golden.
+- "Preheat oven to 160°C & bake for 12 minutes until lightly golden.
 Note: Ovens vary considerably.
 Pls adjust heating/heating times if necessary.
 Leave to cool.
 Sprinkle icing sugar before serving."
 categories:
 - Recipe
 tags: